What's in a serve?

 To be practical in the childcare setting, the children's serve sizes have been adapted from the standard serve sizes in the Australian Dietary Guidelines.

 This document should be used along with the full menu planning guidelines for your service.
-The menu planning guidelines also specify the types and amount of foods to supply each day.
+The menu planning guidelines specify the types and amount of foods to supply each day.

-There are guidelines for:
+These are guidelines for:

 Essential foods for menu planning

-Lean meat and poultry, fish, eggs, tofu, nuts and seeds and legumes/beans |
+Lean meat and poultry, fish, eggs, tofu, nuts and seeds and legumes/beans

 Note: Offer 1 children’s serve of lean meat, poultry, fish or alternatives per child per day to meet the menu planning guideline requirements.